andrewcargill/sawmillgo/README.md

 - **Users:** Store information about system users, their roles, and their activities, such as creating and modifying records.

-### Gloabl settings
+## Global Settings

-### Sawmill profile (coming soon)
+### Sawmill Profile (Coming Soon)
-Here you can create a homepage sharing your unique story and how you manage and source for wood.
+This section will allow you to create a homepage to share your unique story about how you manage and source wood.

 ### UserProfile
 Every user must have a username.
-A user can also add a user image and be allocated to specific rolls within the system.
+Additionally, users can upload a profile image and be assigned specific roles within the system.

 ### Species
-Here we set tree species that you will use within your system.
-You will need to add at least one species of tree before you can start adding items to the system.
+This setting allows you to define the tree species used within your system.
+You must add at least one species of tree before you can begin adding items.

 ### Locations
-Here we set various locations where any item might be stored.
-The movement between these locations is stored to ensure that you can find any item with ease.
-Locations are also feature part of the end report of verified projects.
+Configure various storage locations for any item.
+The system tracks movements between these locations to simplify item retrieval.
+These locations are also included in the end reports of verified projects.

 ### Projects
-Here we set up projects.
-Projects are how we manage the status of any item within the system.
-An item can have a status of 'available, reserved and sold' and it's status is set automatically depending on the allocated projects status.
-You do not need an project to start using the system.
-Important!
-A project is strictly set to manage ONLY verified or unverified items.
-This is because verified reports are created via projects.
+Projects are used to manage the status of items within the system.
+An item can be marked as 'available,' 'reserved,' or 'sold,' with its status automatically updated based on the associated project's status.
+Note: It is not necessary to have a project in order to use the system.
+However, projects are designated to manage either ONLY verified or unverified items, as verified reports are generated through projects.